 - Two USB cables

-Because must USB power cables and hubs uses USB Micro B port one of two cables should be with micro B male connector.
-Secon cable is USB A Male to whatever your Storage Device port (USB Micro B, Type C etc.).
+Majority of the USB power cables and hubs have Micro B port one cable should be with micro B male connector.
+Second cable is USB A Male to whatever your Storage Device port (USB Micro B, Type C etc.).

 - USB OTG Hub